Code-Institute-Submissions/chrper80-Milestone-project1/README.md

 [Follow this link to look at my wireframes](https://xd.adobe.com/view/a0422fe8-1a03-4167-9142-6dcc7f854fcb-f511/)

+## Features

+Potential clients can look at my work and book a session.
+They can also contact me via email, phone or reach out on social media.
+For the company, it´s about showcasing the images and attract new clients.

 ## Manual testing procedures

 I have been using the Google Chrome dev tools to make sure the site looks good on different screen-sizes.
 I designed the page to be optimized at the dev tools breakpoints and i also looked at what intervals it didn´t look so good in and then added a media querie there.
 I have tested the functionality myself and i also asked my girlfriend to try it out.